SamuelHill/Voix-de-la-Ville/README.md

 # TalkOfTheTown

-This repo contains the Talk of the Town Unity project built on TED.
+This repo contains the Talk of the Town Unity project built on TED for my thesis work.
 Folders of interest:

 * [Simulator](Assets/TotT/Simulator)
 * [Unity](Assets/TotT/Unity)